-A hard copy of the report will be available upon request at the Hammons Center.
+A hard copy of the report will be available upon request at the safety and security office.
 In addition, all prospective students and employees are informed about the availability of the report through a statement on applications.
 The department of safety and security will present educational programs to aid the university community in understanding the Clery Act.